AbhishekSaraf08/chat-screen/README.md

 Components -
 1. Sidebar - sidebar with functionality of opening and closing of more list of sidebar (responsive)
-2. Chat - main section where listed static chat ui   and  pdflist (responsive) 3.pdflist - list the pdfs in chat sections (responsive)
+2. Chat - main section where listed static chat ui   and  pdflist (responsive) 3.pdflist - array of objects for pdf which list the pdfs in chat sections (responsive)
 4. PDF viewer - Ui and functionality to show pdf (responsive)